jondmarien/quiet-velvet-with-gpu-stats/README.md

 You need to create a `config.js` file in the directory `quiet-velvet/src/`.
 Enter the following key/values in the file.
+The key are not needed for the build so you can let them like the example.

 I will explain how to get all the Spotify tokens in the section [Spotify](#spotify).